ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesFoldersApi.md

-let folderId: number; //The folder ID. (default to undefined) let userIdOrGroupId: string; //The user or group ID. (optional) (default to undefined) let filterType: FilterType; //The filter type. (optional) (default to undefined) let roomId: number; //The room ID. (optional) (default to undefined) let excludeSubject: boolean; //Specifies whether to exclude search by user or group ID. (optional) (default to undefined)
+let folderId: number; //The folder ID. (default to undefined) let userIdOrGroupId: string; //The user or group ID. (optional) (default to undefined) let sharedBy: string; //The identifier of the user who shared the folder or file. (optional) (default to undefined) let filterType: FilterType; //The filter type. (optional) (default to undefined) let roomId: number; //The room ID. (optional) (default to undefined) let excludeSubject: boolean; //Specifies whether to exclude search by user or group ID. (optional) (default to undefined)